Bankstown

 Bankstown features high concentrations of group households, with a higher-than-average median household size

-Family households account for 73.8% of all households, including 37.7% couples with children, 18.1% couples without children, and 15.9% single parent families.
-Non-family households make up the remaining 26.2%, with lone person households at 22.0% and group households comprising 4.2%.
-The median household size is 2.9 people, which is larger than the Greater Sydney average of 2.7.
+Family households make up 73.8% of all households, including 37.7% couples with children, 18.1% couples without children, and 15.9% single parent families.
+Non-family households account for the remaining 26.2%, with lone person households at 22.0% and group households comprising 4.2%.
+The median household size is 2.9 people, larger than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households